City Jobs

 · The employee frequently works outside.
 Employee is occasionally exposed to extreme heat and/or cold with or without temperature changes, wet conditions with or without temperature changes, humidity or dampness.
 Employee is occasionally exposed to intermittent noise, fumes, odors, mists, dusts, oil and grease, and dirt.

 · Employee is occasionally exposed to unavoidable mechanical and electrical hazards.
-Employee is occasionally exposed to adverse weather and/or unfavorable traffic conditions while driving from offices to off-site locations.
+Employee is occasionally exposed to adverse weather and/or unfavorable traffic conditions while driving to off-site locations.

 Job Selection Guidelines: